 An Incredibly Brief History of Engraving...

-Wayyyyyyy back when, engraving was the method used to start the whole process of decorating as one stone was used to mark another stone.
+Engraving was the method used to start the whole process of decorating as one stone was used to mark another.
 The world's oldest engraving actually dates back 500,000 years ago to a doodle!

 Fast forward to 3000 BC, the Sumerian and the Hittite elite began engraving intricate seals in stones and precious gems.
 Much like today, engraving in the ancient world was used to decorate and design.

 In the 1400s the process of engraving became integral to recreating documents and artwork.
 As pieces of wood were carved, the raised portions were coated in paint or ink and pressed into paper or cloth to duplicate an image.